josephenguehard/time_interpret/experiments/moons/README.md

 optional arguments:
   -h, --help            Show this help message and exit.
   --explainers          List of the explainers to use.
-Default to ["geodesic_integrated_gradients", "enhanced_integrated_gradients", "gradient_shap", "integrated_gradients", "smooth_grad"]
+Default to ["deep_lift", "geodesic_integrated_gradients", "enhanced_integrated_gradients", "gradient_shap", "integrated_gradients", "smooth_grad"]
   --n-samples           Number of samples in the dataset.
 Default to 10000 --noises              List of noises to use.
 Default to [0.05, 0.1, 0.15, 0.2, 0.25, 0.3] --device              Which device to use.
 Default to 'cpu'